 Monday: March 9

 -- Deadline for emailing appeals to Class 6 quiz is Monday at 12 noon

--- Confirm Video Access by 12 Noon on Monday (link will be activated on 3/5) (should take less than 10 minutes) (password is 15S).
+-- Confirm Video Access by 12 Noon on Monday.
 2 points for timely completion.

 To view the videos, the computer you are using must have the QuickTime software installed.
 To download this software for free, click on the following link: Free Version of QuickTime

 One possible quiz question (pdf) (Class 7 quiz may include one or more additional questions as well)